Unfortunately, heart disease in dogs is almost as common as heart disease in people.

 Heart Qi Tonic: Eastern Philosophy

-Eastern medicine treats a disease’s root cause(s) rather than symptoms.
+Eastern medicine treats the root cause(s) of a disease rather than its symptoms.

-Accordingly, TCVM veterinarians evaluate heart failure in dogs differently than Western veterinarians.
+Accordingly, TCVM veterinarians evaluate heart failure in dogs differently from Western veterinarians.

 TCVM vets look for signs of imbalance.